 Layer apples over cheese in a single layer (do not overlap apples-- the toppings will be too heavy and will slide off the pizza).

 In a small bowl, mix fig jam and hot water (or use leftover orange juice from cooking the apples).
 Begin with 1/2 TB of liquid, and stir until fig jam dissolves into a syrup.
 Add more water if it's still too thick to pour.
 Drizzle fig mixture over pizza.
 Top pizza with pecans.

 Cook pizza 15-18 minutes, or until crust is golden and cheese has melted.
 Allow to cool slightly before serving.

-*Calorie Information was calculated per serving using My Fitness Pal.
-Pizza dough calories are an estimation and will vary based on the actual dough used.
+*Calorie Information was calculated per pizza slice using My Fitness Pal.